ucsb-cs56-webapps/ucsb-cs56-gaucho-gardens/README.md

 % mongorestore -h <your deployment info -d your dbname -u your dbuser -p your dbpassword    input db directory

-where -h is your mlab deployment info dbuser and dbpass is the one you created in mlab the input db directory is the directory in the root of the git repository named 'gaucho_gardens_DB_Backup'
+where -h is your host info
+dbuser and dbpass is the one you created in mlab the input db directory is the directory in the root of the git repository named 'gaucho_gardens_DB_Backup'